Work From Home and Privacy Challenges: What Do Workers Face and What are They Doing About it?: Background and Related Work

-Emami-Naeini et al. conducted a survey on privacy concerns and attitudes toward remote communications~\cite{emami21}.
-They found that privacy and security issues in remote communications are among the issues that people care about, and affect their comfort in using conferencing tools~\cite{emami21}.
-They also found that most participants in all remote communication contexts (work, socializing, and learning) felt that they lacked autonomy in choosing the conferencing tool and/or using the microphone and camera in their remote communications~\cite{emami21}.
-Prange et al. investigated privacy breaches that have occurred as a result of video-based meetings~\cite{prange22}.
-This research was not focused solely on WFH and participants shared experiences relating to both personal and business-related purposes~\cite{prange22}.
-Of the numerous examples of audio and video-based privacy breaches reported by their participants, over half of them occurred in business-related scenarios, and many related to video conferencing tools broadcasting accidental audio or video sharing of private situations~\cite{prange22}.
-Cohney et al. surveyed university instructors and administrators, and analyzed a set of most popular virtual learning platforms~\cite{cohney21}.
-Their instructor survey showed that nearly half of their participants have security and privacy concerns and care about recording controls, and some were dissatisfied with the choice of the platform and its configuration by their university~\cite{cohney21}.
+A few recent studies focused on privacy issues in WFH setting.
+Emami-Naeini et al. conducted a survey on privacy concerns and attitudes toward remote communications in work, socializing, and learning contexts \cite{emami21}.
+They found that privacy issues in remote communications are among the issues people care about and affect their comfort in using conferencing tools \cite{emami21}.
+They also found that most of the participants felt that they lacked autonomy to choose the conference tool and/or to use the microphone and camera in their remote communications \cite{emami21}.
+Prange et al. investigated privacy breaches that occurred as a result of video meetings \cite{prange22}.
+Of the numerous examples of audio and video-based privacy breaches reported by their participants, more than half of them occurred in business-related scenarios, and many related to video conferencing tools broadcasting accidental audio or video sharing of private situations \cite{prange22}.
+Cheetham et al. interviewed 18 participants to identify how the COVID-19 pandemic impacted people's privacy \cite{cheetham24}.
+Their results provided high-level themes and showed that workers face accidental or inappropriate disclosure, feel they have limited control over their privacy, and are reluctant to discuss privacy with their employers due to concerns about privacy stigma \cite{cheetham24}.
+Whitty et al. conducted a study on the human factor in the WFH environment that includes workers' cybersecurity training and the incidents they may face \cite{whitty24}.
+While the study is not dedicated to privacy and covered both security and privacy issues, it shed light on a few privacy-invasive incidents such as the unexpected appearance of children at work-related meetings \cite{whitty24}.
+Herder and Gullit examined workers' privacy-protective behavior with respect to \quotes{power distance,} a term used to describe the extent to which less powerful members of an organization accept variations in power distribution \cite{herder22}.
+They found that the presence of a superior did not affect participants’ reported privacy-protective measures in group of peers meetings as much as group size and familiarity with group members did \cite{herder22}.